meetuparchive/learn-rust/class1.md

 As a project, it has the following goals

 * Memory safety
-  *  all memory is accounted for and managed safely at compile time (no dangling pointers, no segfaults, no unexpected crashes)
+  *  all memory is accounted for and managed safely at compile time (no dangling pointers, no segfaults, no memory leaks, no unexpected crashes!)
 * First class concurrency
   *  concurrent programming, [sans the fear of shooting yourself in the foot](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html).
 The compiler catches data races and a number of other concurrency related problems at compile time rather than forcing you to try your luck and reproducing them at runtime
 * [Zero cost abstractions](https://blog.rust-lang.org/2015/05/11/traits.html)